Colorful Beet Salad

 This Colorful Beet Salad is a welcome reminder that salads don’t need to be difficult or complicated.
-This simple salad is made with baby beets, arugula, feta cheese, walnuts, all tossed in a richly flavored shallot vinaigrette.
-It’s also loaded with anti-inflammatory and antioxidant benefits!
+It’s made with baby beets, arugula, feta cheese, walnuts, all tossed in a richly flavored shallot vinaigrette.
+And it’s also loaded with anti-inflammatory and antioxidant benefits!

 Okay, so beets can be a little messy to clean and prep, but well worth the effort.
 It’s amazing that something so unattractive on the outside can be transformed into something so gorgeous with a little heat.
 It produces the prettiest vibrant hot-pink juice, and a smooth-tender texture that tastes so flavorful in a sophisticated healthy sort of way.
 Most recipes advise roasting beets whole, then peeling them after cooking.
 To cut down on cooking time, and less mess, I slice the beets and cut them into quarters before roasting.
 Beets can stain clothes, so be warned – you may want to wear an old apron.

 The shallot vinaigrette, which is loaded with more shallots and parsley than oil and vinegar, compliments the earthy flavor of freshly roasted beets.
-This is one of my favorite salads.
+This beet salad recipe is one of my favorite salads to make.
 Do I say that about everyone of my salads?
 Hmmmm

 Beets are loaded with nutritional goodness.
 They’ve been shown to provide antioxidant and anti-inflammatory benefits.
 They contain compounds that help protect against heart disease and certain cancers, and they contain lutein and zeaxanthin which provide health support with respect to eye health.
-You can read more about the benefits of beets here.
+You can read more here bout the Benefits of Eating Beets.

 Colorful Beet Salad